 I love turning our home into a festive, winter wonderland, but that also means sorting through multiple large totes of decorations.
 In the past, the frustration of tangled lights and piles of pine garland left me ready to boycott the holiday season.

-When it comes to Christmas the goal is to enjoy every bit of the experience, so let me show you how just a few tweaks of your decoration storage can save you the frustration and stress next year.
+When it comes to Christmas the goal is to enjoy every bit of the experience, so let me show you how just a few tweaks of your Christmas decoration organization and storage can save you the frustration and stress next year.

 You might want to snag a few of your leftover delivery boxes because you’re going to need them!